ma-serra/OpenContracts/docs/architecture/llms/README.md

 - **Future-proof Design**: Will automatically benefit from pydantic_ai improvements

 ### Migration Notes
 If you were using the framework before these fixes, no changes are needed to your code.
 The improvements are internal optimizations that maintain the same public API while providing better reliability and performance.
+Sources now automatically include properly formatted coordinate information for both PDF and text documents.

 ---